-RML is the acronym for Radioactive Materials Licensing.
 Oregon's authority to regulate radioactive materials originated in 1965 upon then Governor Mark Hatfield's signing of an Agreement with the U.S. Atomic Energy Commission.
-The Agreement, which made Oregon an "Agreement State," authorized the state to regulate byproduct material, source material, and special nuclear material in quantities not sufficient to form a chain reaction.
+The Agreement, which made Oregon an "Agreement State," authorized the state to regulate byproduct material, source material, and special nuclear material (defined below) in quantities not sufficient to form a chain reaction.
 Oregon also has authority to regulate Naturally Occurring and Accelerator Produced Radioactive Materials (NARM).

-The RML program charges specific license fees and general license registration fees.
+- Charges specific license fees and general license registration fees (defined below).
 Oregon Administrative Rules 333-103-010 through 105 document license and registration fees for specific licenses and general license registrations.

-The Radioactive Materials Licensing program staff are charged with maintaining radiation exposures in Oregon As Low As Reasonably Achievable (ALARA).
-The Health Services mission ensures protection of public health and safety.
+- Maintains radiation exposures in Oregon As Low As Reasonably Achievable (ALARA).
+The Oregon Health Authority mission ensures protection of public health and safety.
 RML personnel have extensive training in hard science (chemistry, physics, biology, engineering) and have been trained in the health effects of radiation.

 The RML program issues a specific license to persons who use radioactive materials in hospitals, universities, and industry.
 This license requires named persons, requires training documentation, specifies places of use, and designates exactly which materials may be used.
 Specific licenses may be issued for individual materials (e.g. gauges) or for facility types (e.g. research).
 The RML program provides extensive support documentation for persons applying for a specific radioactive materials license (see attached files below for examples of documentation).